-CDT 30360 Introduction to Digital Humanities taught by Dan Sinykin (Spring)
+CDT 30360 Introduction to Digital Humanities taught by Dan Sinykin (NOT OFFERED AT THIS TIME)

 Can computers help us read better?
 What would it mean to read distantly rather than closely?
 How is big data challenging traditional modes of study in the humanities?
 The emergent field of digital humanities asks these questions, and others like them.
 This course offers an overview of the field, including current practices that might include computational analysis, digital mapping, information visualization, and the production of digital exhibits.
 Students from all disciplinary backgrounds are welcome.
 The course will culminate with students producing a DH project on a topic of their choosing.
 No programming experience required.

 CDT 30375 Literary Geographies of Gender: Computer-Assisted Study of Gender and Geography in 19th- and 20th- Century (SPRING) taught by Liz Evans